ucx

 ◆ cxTreeIteratorDispose()

-static void cxTreeIteratorDispose ( CxTreeIterator * iter)
+void cxTreeIteratorDispose ( CxTreeIterator * iter)

 Releases internal memory of the given tree iterator.